 The indenture governing the 5.25% senior notes due 2027 contains covenants with respect to us and the guarantors and restricts the incurrence of additional indebtedness and the issuance of capital stock; the payment of dividends or distributions on, and redemption of, capital stock; a number of other restricted payments, including certain investments; creation of specified liens, certain sale-leaseback transactions and sales of certain specified assets; fundamental changes, including consolidation, mergers and transfers of all or substantially all of our assets; and specified transactions with affiliates.
 Each of the covenants is subject to a number of important exceptions and qualifications.
-As of June 27, 2020, we were in compliance with all of the covenants in the indenture governing the 5.25% senior notes due 2027.
+As of October 3, 2020, we were in compliance with all of the covenants in the indenture governing the 5.25% senior notes due 2027.

 Subsidiary Guarantees.
 We have no assets or operations independent of our direct and indirect subsidiaries.
 All of our present domestic subsidiaries jointly and severally and fully and unconditionally guarantee our long-term debt.
 There are no significant restrictions on our ability and the ability of our subsidiaries to obtain funds from our respective subsidiaries by dividend or loan.
-See Note 18, "Guarantor and Non-Guarantor Financial Information."
+See Part I, Item 2, "Management's Discussion and Analysis of Financial Condition and Results of Operations-Supplemental Financial Information about B&G Foods and Guarantor Subsidiaries."

 Accrued Interest.
-At June 27, 2020 and December 28, 2019, accrued interest of \$21.5 million and \$21.4 million, respectively, is included in accrued expenses in the accompanying unaudited consolidated balance sheets.
+At October 3, 2020 and December 28, 2019, accrued interest of \$2.0 million and \$21.4 million, respectively, is included in accrued expenses in the accompanying unaudited consolidated balance sheets.